Trade shows and exhibitions are a great way to meet prospective clients and generate leads.

 You can try to anticipate your audience’s questions and answer them with a demonstration.
 A great way of doing this is with a multimedia presentation.
 The best thing about multimedia presentations is that they can use sounds, videos, diagrams, and infographics to explain difficult concepts in an exciting and easy way.
 They are a great way of showing what your product can do.

 We’ve also seen and built booths that have multiple product demos stations to target customers in different stages of their buyer’s journey.
-It’s a great way of showcasing individual benefits of a single product.
+It’s a great way of showcasing the individual benefits of a single product.

 If your a new company, or you’re entering a new market or location, your goal might be to promote your brand.
 Visitors to your exhibition stand need to instantly know who you are and what you do.
 Getting this right can be as simple as adding your company name and slogan on the banner over your exhibition booth, however, clever design and getting creative can help you stand out in a busy exhibition.